 Once you know your architectural interests and career goals, it’s time to look into the UK’s lively architectural scene.
 The UK has many prestigious firms, each good at different things – like sustainable design and making amazing commercial spaces.

 Start by checking out the work of famous firms that match your interests.
 Look at their projects, design thoughts, company vibes, and any exciting things they are working on.
+Be sure to look for current internship openings at these firms, as applying early can provide valuable practical experience and networking opportunities.
 Don’t just focus on the big firms; smaller studios can give you different experiences and focus on special areas of architecture.
+Some firms may offer internships in specialized fields such as product design, which can be a great way to explore a specific niche within the industry.

 Remember, researching firms is not just about visiting their websites.
 Go to architecture talks, see exhibitions showing their work, or even connect with employees on LinkedIn to learn about the company culture.
 This well-rounded research will help you pick firms that truly fit your ambitions.